Keir Starmer

-Sir Keir Rodney Starmer (Note: /'kɪə/ KEER) (born 2 September 1962) is a British politician and lawyer who has served as Prime Minister of the United Kingdom since 2024 and as Leader of the Labour Party since 2020.
-He previously served as Leader of the Opposition from 2020 to 2024.
-He has been Member of Parliament (MP) for Holborn and St Pancras since 2015, and was Director of Public Prosecutions from 2008 to 2013.
+Sir Keir Rodney Starmer (Note: /'kɪə/ KEER) (born 2 September 1962) is a British politician and former lawyer who served as Prime Minister of the United Kingdom from 2024 to 2026.
+He was Leader of the Labour Party from 2020 to 2026 and Leader of the Opposition from 2020 to 2024.
+He was the Member of Parliament (MP) for Holborn and St Pancras from 2015 to 2026.
+Before entering politics, he was a barrister and served as Director of Public Prosecutions from 2008 to 2013.

-Born in Southwark, London, and raised in Surrey, Starmer was politically active as a teenager, and graduated with a Bachelor of Laws degree from the University of Leeds in 1985 and received a postgraduate Bachelor of Civil Law degree from St Edmund Hall, Oxford, in 1986.
-After being called to the Bar, Starmer worked predominantly in criminal defence, specialising in human rights.
-He served as a human rights adviser to the Northern Ireland Policing Board, taking silk as a Queen's Counsel in 2002.
-During his tenure as Director of Public Prosecutions and head of the Crown Prosecution Service, he handled a number of major cases, including the Stephen Lawrence murder case.
+Born in Southwark, London, and raised in Surrey, Starmer was politically active for the Labour Party Young Socialists as a teenager.
+He graduated with a Bachelor of Laws from the University of Leeds in 1985 and received a Bachelor of Civil Law degree from St Edmund Hall, Oxford in 1986.
+After being called to the bar, Starmer worked predominantly in criminal defence, specialising in human rights.
+He was a human rights adviser to the Northern Ireland Policing Board, becoming a Queen's Counsel in 2002.
+During his tenure as Director of Public Prosecutions he handled cases including the Stephen Lawrence murder case.
 In the 2014 New Year Honours, he was appointed a Knight Commander of the Order of the Bath (KCB) for services to law and criminal justice.

-Starmer says his work in Northern Ireland influenced his decision to pursue a political career.
-He was elected to the House of Commons at the 2015 general election.
-He supported the Remain campaign in the 2016 European Union membership referendum and advocated a proposed second referendum on Brexit.
-He served under Jeremy Corbyn as Shadow Brexit Secretary and, following Corbyn's resignation after Labour's defeat at the 2019 general election, Starmer succeeded him by winning the 2020 leadership election.
-As Leader of the Opposition, he moved the Labour Party towards the political centre and emphasised the elimination of antisemitism within the party.
-While his party made significant gains at the 2023 and 2024 local elections, Starmer also oversaw a significant drop in Labour membership in the years preceding the 2024 election.
+Starmer was elected to the House of Commons at the 2015 general election.
+He supported the Remain campaign in the 2016 European Union membership referendum and advocated for a second referendum on Brexit.
+He served under Jeremy Corbyn as Shadow Brexit Secretary and, following Corbyn's resignation after Labour's defeat at the 2019 general election, Starmer won the 2020 party leadership election.
+As Leader of the Opposition, he moved the Labour Party towards the political centre and claimed to have eliminated antisemitism within the party, but was criticised for breaking his leadership campaign pledges.
+His party made significant gains at the 2023 and 2024 local elections despite a drop in membership.